-In order to ensure that a counselor or recruiter is available, students are encouraged to schedule appointments, but accommodations are made for walk-ins.
-All contact information for these offices and sites is available at the MDCC website on the Counseling or Recruiting pages.
+In order to ensure that a counselor is available, students are encouraged to schedule appointments, but accommodations are made for walk-ins.
+All contact information for these offices and sites is available at the MDCC website on the Counseling page.